Updated – Jan/2021

 This little tool is a device with a flange attached to a bulb.
-It helps to draw out a nipple to help baby latch.
-Use it just before nursing by placing flange over your nipple.
-The suction created by squeezing the bulb gently pulls nipple out.
+It helps to draw out a nipple to help the baby latch.
+Use it just before nursing by placing a flange over your nipple.
+The suction created by squeezing the bulb gently pulls the nipple out.

-Many moms with flat nipple used Latch Assist Nipple Everter successfully to draw nipple out before breastfeeding.
-Check out this video to learn how to use this device correctly.
+Many moms with flat nipples used Latch Assist Nipple Everter successfully to help stick out flat nipples for breastfeeding.

 Are Flat Nipples a sign of Breast Cancer?